eoztrk61/eoztrk61.github.io/_posts/2023-07-12-The Project.md

 ![Step_10.jpg](./Step_10.jpg)

-**Step 11:**   files are created and downloaded
+**Step 11:**   Files are created and downloaded

 ![Step_11.jpg](./Step_11.jpg)

 ## Part 2: Text Analyse via Voyant Tools
-Scraped data is downloaded as xls file and text.
+Scraped data is downloaded as an xls file and text.
 The text Analysis, after uploading the text documents to Voyant tools is as follows:

 ![Text-1.jpg](./Text-1.jpg)